(Last Update: 02/11/2025)

 Innerspring mattresses are the most traditional and widely available type of mattress, featuring a core of steel coils that provide support and bounce.
 The mattress has multiple layers, including the coil support system and a quilted or padded cover.

-• The comfort layer organic mattresses are typically made from foam, fiber, or a combination of both, providing cushioning, while the coil system offers support and responsiveness.
+- Organic mattresses' comfort layers are typically made from foam, fiber, or both.
+They provide cushioning, while the coil system offers support and responsiveness.

-• Innerspring mattresses, featuring a robust support core, are a staple in traditional mattress designs.
+- Innerspring mattresses are a staple in traditional mattress designs.

-They provide adequate support for various sleeping positions, making them a versatile choice for many.
+They provide adequate support for various sleeping positions

 Their manufacturing process often includes pillow tops, which add extra cushioning, enhancing overall comfort.